Allcargo Gati Ltd

-Gati Limited is an Indian logistics company, headquartered in Hyderabad, Telangana.
-It offers surface and air express logistics, warehousing and supply chain, air freight and e-commerce services.
-Gati has offices in all major states of India.
-Gati was founded in 1989 and first started operations between Madras (now Chennai) and Madurai.
+Allcargo Gati Limited is an Indian logistics company headquartered in Hyderabad, Telangana.
+It engages in surface and air express logistics, warehousing, supply chain, air freight, and e-commerce services.
+Founded in 1989, Gati first started operations between Madras (now Chennai) and Madurai.

 In 2020, it was acquired by Allcargo Logistics.
-Shashi Kiran Shetty, CMD, Allcargo Logistics Ltd., currently serves as the Chairman.
+Shashi Kiran Shetty, chairman and founder of Allcargo Logistics Ltd., currently serves as the chairman.
 Gati is listed on the National Stock Exchange and Bombay Stock Exchange.

 History

 Early history

-Gati began in 1989 and started providing same-day courier and distribution services and courier management between Chennai and Madurai.
+Gati was founded in 1989 and began providing same-day courier and distribution services and courier management between Chennai and Madurai.
 The company expanded to Hyderabad, Bangalore (now Bengaluru), Chennai and Hosur within the same year.
 It became the first company in India to start providing the delivery date on the docket and started offering a money back guarantee.
 The company was incorporated in 1995 as Gati Corporation Ltd.